apache/aurora/src/python/twitter/thermos/README.md

 single task.
 Each of these is called a "process run."
 The `min_duration` is the minimum number of seconds the scheduler waits between running the same process.

+#### final ####

+Processes can be grouped into two classes: ordinary processes and finalizing processes.
+By default, Thermos processes are ordinary.
+They run as long as the Thermos Task is considered healthy (i.e., no failure limits have been reached.)
+But once all regular Thermos processes have either finished or the Task has reached a certain failure threshold, it moves into a "finalization" stage and then runs all finalizing processes.
+These are typically processes necessary for cleaning up the task, such as log checkpointers, or perhaps e-mail notifications that the task has completed.

+Finalizing processes may not depend upon ordinary processes or vice-versa, however finalizing processes may depend upon other finalizing processes and will otherwise run as a typical process schedule.

 ### Task objects ###

 Tasks fundamentally consist of a `name` and a list of processes `processes`.